mad-vx/focusly/README.md

-# 🎯 Focusly – Intelligent Keyboard Navigation for Angular
+# 🎯 Focusly – Intuitive, Elegant Keyboard Navigation for Angular

 **Focusly** is a lightweight Angular library that brings **intuitive, keyboard-driven navigation** to web applications.